phetsims/phet-info/doc/alternative-input-quickstart-guide.md

 on the default ordering - it’s better to decouple rendering order and traversal order by explicitly setting `this.pdomOrder`.
 Note that most of the work here is typically in `ScreenView` subclasses.

+If you need to remove a Node from the traversal order you can do so with the `focusable` option of Node.

 For `ScreenView`, `this.pdomOrder` cannot be set directly.
 There are two approaches you can use to specify traversal order at the ScreenView level.
 Check with your sim designer to see which approach is appropriate.